hyriver/pygeoutils/README.rst

 All these functions handle all necessary CRS transformations.

+You can find some example notebooks `here <https://github.com/cheginit/geohydrohub-examples>`__.

-Please note that since pygeohydro is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+Please note that since this project is in early development stages, while the provided functionalities should be stable, changes in APIs are possible in new releases.
 But we appreciate it if you give this project a try and provide feedback.
 Contributions are most welcome.

 Moreover, requests for additional functionalities can be submitted via